arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 * Learn a new skill.
 That is priceless.
 * Be more mindful of the craftsmanship that goes into items you own.
 * Let go of a throw-away mindset.
 If you spent hours making something yourself, will you be tempted to quickly swap it out for something newer and better?
 Probably not.
-Have the ability to repair your items.
+* Have the ability to repair your items.
 If you made it, it's easier to fix it.
 * Grow in self-confidence.

 So here are a few areas where you can try making it by hand.

 **Cook for yourself.** Now that I've shared with you Jack Monroe's site, cooking for yourself will be a breeze.
-Her recipes are so easy to throw together, that it's helped my husband and me to eat out less.
+Her recipes are so easy to throw together, that it's helped my husband and I to eat out less.
 I can put together a whole meal from start to finish in 30 minutes.
 Fast food can wait.
 Also once you learn how to cook for yourself, you can cook for your friends, saving money from eating out and ordering pizza.

 **DIY Household Supplies.** Household supplies, especially organic ones can be expensive.
 However, it's easy to make your own at the fraction of the cost.
 I recommend checking out the book [**Essential Glow** by Stephanie Gerber](https://bookshop.org/a/8232/9781681882727).
 You can also find great recipes for handmade cleaners and beauty products on the [Hello Glow](https://helloglow.co/) blog.